-The 2014 Rules of Arbitration of the Court of International Commercial Arbitration comprise similar provisions to the ones found in the CPC (articles 69 to 72).
+The 2017 CICA Rules of Arbitration (articles 48 and 49) comprise similar provisions to the ones found in the CPC.

 10 Challenge of an Award

 10.1 On what bases, if any, are parties entitled to challenge an arbitral award made in your jurisdiction?